youryugi/Shade-aware-Route-Planning/README.md

 ## Contributors

-This program was created by Liuyu Yang, Takuto Miyata, and Shota Kuroki under the supervision of [Patrick Finnerty](https://patfin.github.io/) and [Takateru Urakubo](https://www.lab.kobe-u.ac.jp/csi-uav/urakubo/index.html) as part of a _Co-Creation and Collaboration ($C^3$)_ project in the [Kobe University Graduate School of System Informatics](https://www.csi.kobe-u.ac.jp/).
+This program was created by Liuyi Yang, Takuto Miyata, and Shota Kuroki under the supervision of [Patrick Finnerty](https://patfin.github.io/) and [Takateru Urakubo](https://www.lab.kobe-u.ac.jp/csi-uav/urakubo/index.html) as part of a _Co-Creation and Collaboration ($C^3$)_ project in the [Kobe University Graduate School of System Informatics](https://www.csi.kobe-u.ac.jp/).

 ## License